tonym128/tonym128.github.io/_posts/2018-01-26-new-world-miner.markdown

 ---
 author: tonym128
-comments: false
+comments: False
-date: 2018-01-26 12:14:41.000000000 +00:00
+date: 2018-01-26 12:14:41+00:00
 layout: single
-title: A miner in a new world
+title: "A miner in a new world"
 tags:
 - altcoin
 - bitcoin
 - gpu
 - mining
-excerpt: "{:class=\"img-responsive\"}\r\n\r\nI'm a self confessed techno nerd, I find almost everything to do with  computers fascinating from reading every technology news source on the web on a daily basis to Kickstarting insane technologies, it's actually a sur..."
+excerpt: "A deep dive into the technology and mechanics of cryptocurrency mining from the perspective of an eager techno-nerd."
 ---
 ![BitCoin](/images/2018/01/blockchain-3041480_640.jpg){:class="img-responsive"}